Stuart Park

 AreaSearch analysis of employment trends sees Stuart Park performing better than 90% of local markets assessed across Australia

-However, education & training is under-represented with only 6.6% of Stuart Park's workforce compared to Greater Darwin's 8.7%.
-The area appears to have limited local employment opportunities as indicated by Census data on working population versus resident population.
-In the 12-month period ending June 2025, employment increased by 3.1% while labour force grew by 2.9%, leading to a fall in unemployment rate of 0.2 percentage points.
-By comparison, Greater Darwin recorded similar employment and labour force growth rates with marginal unemployment reduction.
-State-level data up to Sep-25 shows NT employment grew by 1.0% year-on-year, adding 1,710 jobs, with the state unemployment rate at 4.2%.
-This compares favourably to the national unemployment rate of 4.5%, with the state's employment growth outpacing the national average of 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
+However, education & training is under-represented with only 6.6% of workers compared to Greater Darwin's 8.7%.
+The area seems to offer limited local employment opportunities.
+Between June 2024 and June 2025, employment increased by 3.1%, labour force by 2.9%, reducing the unemployment rate by 0.2 percentage points.
+In comparison, Greater Darwin had employment growth of 2.9%.
+Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% increase over five years and 13.7% over ten years.
 Applying these projections to Stuart Park's employment mix suggests local growth of approximately 6.5% over five years and 13.4% over ten years.

 Frequently Asked Questions - Employment